armak/Leviathan-2.0/README.md

 Enables using the gl_Color vertex attribute to pass variables to the shader instead of the usual uniform uploading.
 This saves one function import and around 10 bytes.

 ## TODO
-* Fix warnings (well, SOME of them).
 * Automatically dump audio in Editor mode if no .wav already exists.
 * Support for more softsynths?
 * Editor mode overlays (non-interactive seekbar, etc.).
 * More preprocessor macros for additional shader passes.
-* Make the Debug configurations generate some actually useful debug info.
 * Maybe figure out something better to replace #define hell...